 To upload Shapefiles to Mapbox Studio they must be zipped and cannot be larger than 270MB.

 Query and export PostGIS data with ogr2ogr

 Decide what data you wish to display on your map.
 In this example, the PostGIS database is loaded with Natural Earth data.
-With the command psql -d natural_earth, I’ve entered my database and with \dt I can view the tables contained within my database.
+Use the command

 Reformat and query

 With one command you can convert your data into